-In the 2019 federal election Andrew's local commitments for Scullin included $19 million in extra funding for local public schools, restoring $7.25 million in funding to Northern Health, $500,000 for a Wollert rail feasibility study, and $650,000 for a Northern Hospital digital health pilot project,
+In the 2019 federal election Andrew's local commitments for Scullin should a Federal Labor Government be elected included $19 million in extra funding for local public schools, restoring $7.25 million in funding to Northern Health, $500,000 for a Wollert rail feasibility study, and $650,000 for a Northern Hospital digital health pilot project.

 O’Herns Rd upgrade

 Andrew, together with state MPs and local council colleagues, strongly campaigned for a Federal Government commitment for this essential infrastructure project. $25.8 million of the $81 million spent on the project comes from the Federal Government due to our community’s campaigning efforts.

 - replacing the roundabout at the O’Herns Rd and High St intersection with traffic lights

 - duplicating O’Herns Rd to four lanes through to the Hume Fwy

 - building a new interchange between the Hume Fwy and and O’Herns, as well as adding merging lanes

 Read more about the project on the Major Roads Projects website by clicking here

 Scullin Stronger Communities Programme